Your new friends anchored next to you invited you for dinner aboard their boat. And you volunteered to bring a salad.

 Admittedly, the Lock & Lock bowls are not particularly decorative, but they’re not ugly.
 Our experience is that when transporting dishes from boat to boat or boat to shore, everyone uses practical bowls — the important thing is to get the food there safely!

-One Smaller Bowl: Lock & Lock 9-Cup Round Bowl, shown at right.
+One Smaller Bowl: Lock & Lock 9-Cup Round Bowl.
 This is a good choice if you want just one smaller bowl.
 Has the no-leak gasket and latching system that I love about Lock & Lock products.

 Larger Bowls: If you’re looking for a bigger bowl with a lid that seals well (but not quite as securely as the Lock & Locks — they can pop open if dropped on an edge), take a look at these Tupperware bowls.
 All have the traditional Tupperware “burp” type lid.